-Food storage planning and budgeting can feel overwhelming and discourage many from taking action, even prevent them from starting to build any kind of extra food supply at all.
+Food storage planning and budgeting can feel overwhelming and discourage many from taking action, even preventing them from starting to build any kind of extra food supply at all.
 For others food storage may not even be a thought in their mind because let’s face it, there are a lot of other things to spend money on such as a kid’s birthday, rent, a mortgage, or a new car.
 Quite honestly, my wife and I both put off building a food supply for a long time because even though we knew that we needed it we both felt overwhelmed and didn’t know where to start.
-I’m here to tell you that getting started on building a 3 month food supply is not as difficult or as expensive as you think!
+I’m here to tell you that getting started on building a 3-month food supply is not as difficult or as expensive as you think!

 3 Month Food Supply vs Long Term Food Storage

-Starting a 3 month food supply won’t require you to dramatically change the meals and foods that you are already preparing and eating.
+Starting a 3-month food supply won’t require you to dramatically change the meals and foods that you are already preparing and eating.
 It may take a little more preparation up front but will make meal planning easier down the road.
 This is accomplished by setting up a food rotation system in your pantry, cupboards, and food storage areas.
 We will talk more about this later in this article.

 How does a 3-Month Food Storage help you and your family?

-- Provides easy day to day meal planning
+- Provides easy day-to-day meal planning

 - Saves money during economic downturns and challenging times.